Social Entrepreneurship

 Build a Better World

-For our Operators, it’s more than that, it’s also about building a better world.
-This business is not a decision between making money and making a difference.
-It’s both.
-While teaching Operators how to do well financially, we simultaneously equip them to do impact communities and save lives.
+For VSL Chartered Operators, it’s more than business, it’s building a better world.
+Our field does not require deciding between making money and making a difference–it is always both.
+While teaching Operators how to do well financially, we simultaneously equip them to impact communities and save lives.

-The Operator and their organization has the opportunity and responsibility to reach their guests in support of their recovery and personal success.
-Properly managed sober houses lift our communities and make our world a better place for all of us.
-Successful guests create successful Operators, and it is by this self-sustaining mechanism that the good in our world can multiply.
+VSL Chartered Operators have the opportunity to reach their guests in support of their recovery and personal success.
+Recovery homes support our communities and make our world a better place for all.

 Our platform is focused on the impact our Operators have on their communities and guests.
-Our training, systems, and support services focus on the guests and the quality of community in a Vanderburgh House recovery home.
-We need to work together in order to be successful.
+Our training, systems, and support services focus on guests and the quality of community in a Vanderburgh Sober Living home home.
+We work together in order to be successful.
 There is no alternative.

 We help Operators build a better world.